gpuweb/WSL/Spec/source/index.rst

 To reduce a ``JoinExpr`` by one step:

 #.
 If its operand is not a lvalue, and can be reduced, then reduce it by one step
 #.
+Else:

+   #.
+ASSERT(the divergence stack is not empty)
-Else pop one element from the control stack, and replace the whole expression by the operand.
+   #.
+Pop the last element from the divergence stack
+   #.
+Replace the whole expression by its operand

 Pointers and references
 """""""""""""""""""""""